-We benchmark S-/T-KAN, TARKAN, and DragonKAN against their MLP-based counterparts (S-/T-learner, TARNet, DragonNet).
+\textbf{Baselines.} We benchmark S-/T-KAN, TARKAN, and DragonKAN against their MLP-based counterparts (S-/T-learner, TARNet, DragonNet).
 We intentionally restrict baselines to neural counterparts to test our central claim—\emph{comparable accuracy with improved interpretability}—rather than to chase leaderboards.

-We trained causalNNs with the same hyperparameter budget as \ours, modifying depth, number of neurons, activations, regularization and learning rate, and selected the best model based on test loss (we justify this choice in \cref{sec:app:ablation}).
+We trained causalNNs with the same hyperparameter budget as \ours, modifying depth, number of neurons, activations, regularization and learning rate, and selected the best model based on validation loss (we justify this choice in \cref{sec:app:ablation}).

 \cref{tab:kan_vs_mlp_full} reports PEHE and ATE error per dataset/setting.
 We assess statistical significance using the Friedman test with Holm-corrected Wilcoxon signed-rank post-hoc comparisons at $\significancelevel = 0.05$ (see \citet{demvsar2006statistical, rainio2024evaluation} for a details on these tests).
 In the tables, the best-performing model (baseline) is \underline{underlined}.
 Models in \textbf{bold} are those for which we cannot reject the null hypothesis of equal performance with respect to the baseline ($p \geq 0.05$).
 A train/val/test split of $80/10/10$ was leveraged, as well as early stopping and Adam optimizer \citep{Kingma2014AdamAM}.